 After a long layover in Sydney, I arrived in Christchurch in the evening.
 My parents picked me up and we went to their rental, where I soon fell asleep.

 Over breakfast in the morning, we made plans for the day.
 We decided on a drive around the Banks Peninsula, including a boat tour from Akoroa.
 Southeast from Christchurch, the Banks Peninsula is a 440 square mile peninsula with many deep harbors and bays.
 Despite its volcanic origins, the peninsula reminded me most of the California coast, near San Francisco.

 We also stopped in at an art gallery and honey store.
-I particularly enjoyed trying honey from different kinds of flower, and I purchased some to enjoy with breakfasts on the rest of the trip.
+I enjoyed trying honey from different kinds of flowers, and I purchased some to enjoy with breakfasts on the rest of the trip.

 After wandering a bit more, turned our attention to lunch.
 Akaroa had many well-reviewed restaurants, making it difficult to choose.
-We selected Ma Maison (TripAdvisor), where we could sit outside with views of the bay.
+We selected Ma Maison, where we could sit outside with views of the bay.
 Service was relaxed, but it fit our mood.
 The food was also pretty good.

 After lunch, we walked further along the harbor to check in for our boat trip.
 Check-in was easy, leaving us with some more time to wander the harbor.

 Once aboard, we were greeted with our choice of beverage.
 The crew also introduced us to the dog, Buster, who we were advised to pay attention to because he could hear dolphins.